eortega21/eortega21.github.io/index.md

 ### Welcome to my GitHub Page

-My name is Edgar and this is my GitHub homepage.
-I am a currently working on my BS focused on software engineering.
-I am currently updating my ePorfolio and there will be more projects listed here to come!
-Thank you for the for checking out my pages!
-More updates soon.
+My name is Edgar and this is my GitHub homepage where I will be uploading some of my projects.
+I currently obtained my BS focused on software engineering in may 2021 and will continue to learning and expanding my knowledge.
+If you would like to learn more about the projects created, please see below and the links will send you directly to the code.
+Thank you for the for checking out my page.

 # Applied projects: